-- started working for you before your application for ReAct II funding has been approved
+- started working for you before your application for ReAct funding has been approved

 - received paid employment of any kind continuously for six weeks or more in the six months prior to applying for support

-- undertaken any publicly-funded training, including Work Based Learning programmes, since being made redundant.
+- undertaken any publicly-funded training, including the work based learning suite of programmes, since being made redundant.